flowerinthenight/flowerinthenight.github.io/_posts/2019-05-26-cors-nginx-k8s.md

 tags: [nginx, proxy, cors, Kubernetes]
 ---

 At work, for a couple of months now, we've been using [Ambassador](https://www.getambassador.io/) as our main API gateway to our k8s services.
 We also have our own authorization service that uses Ambassador's [AuthService](https://www.getambassador.io/reference/services/auth-service) mechanism.
-Recently, we've had services that need CORS support and although Ambassador has features that support the [enabling of CORS](https://www.getambassador.io/reference/cors), we had to update our authorization service to handle CORS-related requests.
+Recently, we've had services that needed CORS support and although Ambassador has features that support the [enabling of CORS](https://www.getambassador.io/reference/cors), we had to update our authorization service to handle CORS-related requests.
 Instead of doing this, we tried adding the CORS support at the proxy level (nginx).
 I've wrote about this topic [here](https://flowerinthenight.com/blog/2018/03/31/access-pods-k8s) and [here](https://flowerinthenight.com/blog/2019/01/31/nginx-basicauth-k8s).

 In the example below, the CORS support is added under the location `/svc2/`.